mdang/ga-lessons/events-and-event-handling/LESSON.md

 </script>
 ```

-[Ask the class, do they see any problems with this approach?
-What happens when you want to add another one?]
+**Class Question** Do you see any problems with this approach?
+What happens when you want to add another one?

 Students now see how limited assigning a single function as the handler can be.
 How do we add multiple event handlers?
 Event listeners allow us to assign more than one function to handle an event.
 [We Do - Class exercise 3]